 Many people believe that being truly healthy is to do with appearance.
 What I believe, and what The CE promotes, is that it really is so much more than that.
 Yes, being healthy may change your appearance however being ‘truly healthy’ is a lifestyle and it all begins with your mindset.
 You should not only love the way you look but the way you feel as well.

-What I love about The Body Guide & Handbook and what also makes it unique is that it does not only address ‘fitness’ and ‘nutrition’ but also addresses the importance of ‘mindset’ and ‘regeneration’.
-This not only allows The CE followers to gain knowledge in regards to fitness and nutrition but to have access to a more complete guide on their journey of creating a healthy lifestyle.
+What I love about The Body Guide and what also makes it unique is that it does not only address ‘fitness’ and ‘nutrition’ but also addresses the importance of ‘mindset’ and ‘regeneration’.
+This not only allows The CE members to gain knowledge in regards to fitness and nutrition but to have access to a more complete guide on their journey of creating a healthy lifestyle.

 The CE loves to celebrate inspirational women.
 Who inspires you, and why?